ao561/Mars_Lander_Simulator/README.md

 # Mars_Lander_Simulator
-Cambridge Engineering Coursework for preparation for Part IB which involves programming a Mars Lander Simulation in C++
+Cambridge Engineering Coursework in preparation for Part IB which involves programming a Mars Lander Simulation in C++